-Once on probation, a student is allowed to complete nine (9) additional University of Iowa MBA semester hours to increase their grade point average to or above the required 2.75 and be restored to good standing.
-If the student's grade point average remains below the needed 2.75, the student will be denied permission to register in any additional courses and dismissed from the program.
+Evaluation for removal from probation will occur when a student completes nine (9) additional University of Iowa semester hours.
+If their University of Iowa MBA Program of Study GPA is 2.75 or above at that time, the student is removed from probation and returned to good standing.
+If it remains below the needed 2.75, the student will be denied permission to register in any additional courses and dismissed from the program.
 An MBA degree cannot be conferred when a student is on probation.